microsoft/Perceptual_saliency_of_early_reflections/README.md

 ## Setup

-Run `demo.m` (will tmporarily add needed folders to the Matlab search path).
+Run `demo.m` (will temporarily add needed folders to the Matlab search path).

 ## Running the sample